 Edit Plug-ins

-A simple plug-in
+A Simple Plug-in

 Let's start a simple plug-in.
-You are assumed to have some basic experience of programming (e.g. in BASIC or C), so you're already familiar with ideas like variables, loops and so on.
+You are assumed to have some basic experience of programming (such as BASIC or C), so you're already familiar with ideas like variables, loops, and so on.